-The purpose of the Risk Assessment (RA) is to identify the remediation (safeguarding) required to reduce the risk within tolerable levels and comply with all applicable safety regulations.
-In a RA, a multi-disciplined team identifies tasks and risks of the machine.
+The purpose of the Machine Risk Assessment is to identify the remediation (safeguarding) required to reduce the risk within tolerable levels and comply with all applicable safety regulations.
+In a Machine Risk Assessment, a multi-disciplined team identifies tasks and risks of the machine.
 The risk is scored (with and without safeguarding) and a safeguarding plan is developed.
-This RA document is then accepted by the team and forms the basis of the remediation (safeguarding) plan.
+This Machine Risk Assessment document is then accepted by the team and forms the basis of the remediation (safeguarding) plan.

 Ideally, a hazard is either eliminated or designed out of a machine.
 If a hazard cannot be designed out, it may be mitigated by guarding or other means (use a Risk Assessment method similar to our Risk Assessment spreadsheet).
-Then, when all else has failed, use the appropriate PPE to prevent injury that cannot be designed out or otherwise eliminated.
+Then, when all else has failed, use the appropriate Personal Protective Equipment (PPE) to prevent injury that cannot be designed out or otherwise eliminated.

-Many users create a ongoing problem when they simply use PPE without eliminating the hazard by conducting a Risk Assessment.
-It is natural to try and do it this way– we all tend to do it.
-Who doesn’t want to try the “easy way out”?
-But it can be costly.
+Many users create an ongoing problem when they simply use PPE without eliminating the hazard by conducting a Risk Assessment.
+It is natural to try and do it this way- who doesn’t want to try the “easy way out”?
+But the easy way out can be costly.
 How many times have you heard the expression “There’s always time and money to fix the problem after the big injury”?

-What’s the downside in not eliminating the hazard by design?
-Repeated injuries, lost time and money.
-It is far better to design out the risk once, than to continually deal with the same injuries and forcing employees to use possibly unnecessary PPE.
-The cost of purchasing PPE over time can easily offset the upfront cost of conducting Risk Assessment.
+By not eliminating the hazard by design, your factory can have repeated injuries, lost time, and wasted money.
+It is far better to design out the risk once than to continually deal with the same injuries and force employees to use unnecessary PPE.

-As a point of information, this chart, or one similar, is referenced by all standards organizations, including OSHA.
+The Hierarchy of Controls, shown here, is referenced by all safety standards organizations, including OSHA.

 For more information regarding our Risk Assessment services, contact Machine Safety Specialists today.